-Would you let someone off of the street that does not know you touch you.
+Would you let someone off the street that does not know you touch you?

-I would think most people if you walk straight up on them and start touching them majority of people would have a problem with that.
+It isn’t a good story.
+Would most people feel, if you walk straight up on them and start touching them?
+Would you have a problem with that?

 But you hear people say that I’m good with dogs and I like dogs.